 An academic cover letter is one of the documents you may be required to submit as part of a PhD application.
 It should complement your academic CV and explain why you are applying.
-PhD cover letters provide an opportunity to write with greater flexibility and personality than in other parts of the application.
+Also known as motivation letters, PhD cover letters provide an opportunity to write with greater flexibility and personality than in other parts of the application.

-There are several reasons why the academic covering letter is an important part of a postgraduate application.
+There are several reasons why the PhD cover letter is an important part of a postgraduate application.

 Firstly, it provides the chance to clarify any gaps in the CV and explain certain aspects in further detail.
 This should not repeat information on the CV (the letter will probably be read in parallel).
 Rather, it’s a chance to expand on the story that the CV tells.